BROADSoftware/HADeploy/docsite/docs/getting_started/next_step.md

 The specified `ssh_user:` is typically `root`, as it must be a user with enough rights to perform all the required actions.

-Then we will find a block of `host_groups:` description.
+Then we will find a block of [`host_groups`](/plugins_reference/inventory/host_groups): description.
 This will simply allow grouping hosts by function, and easing hosts's reference.

-Then is the definition of the `hdfs_relay`: specifying which host will support this task (See LINK)
+Then is the definition of the [`hdfs_relay`](/plugins_reference/hdfs/hdfs_relay): specifying which host will support all HDFS related operations.

-Then is the definition of the `kafka_relay:` which will be relaying all topics creation, modification and removal operations.
+Then is the definition of the [`kafka_relay`](/plugins_reference/kafka/kafka_relay): which will be relaying all topics creation, modification and removal operations.
 As such it need to know how to access zookeeper and to be able to access Kafka library folder as it use corresponding jar files.
 The simplest solution is to use a broker node for this task.

-And last is the definition of `hbase_relay:` which will be relaying all HBase table creation, modification and removal operation.
+And last is the definition of [`hbase_relay`](/plugins_reference/hbase/hbase_relay): which will be relaying all HBase table creation, modification and removal operation.

-### From Ansible
+### From an existing Ansible inventory.

 Those familiar to Ansible should have noted such description is very similar to the way Ansible describe its inventory.